raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Problem Statement

 **Perform sentiment analysis using machine learning techniques.** On the internet, a lot of content is available which gives review or feedback of movies.
-Now, for a person to decide whether to go for a movie or not is so trivial if he/she has to go through countless tweets, Facebook posts/comments, and IMDB reviews.
+Now, for a person to decide whether to go for a movie, is NOT so trivial if he/she has to go through countless tweets, Facebook posts/comments, and IMDB reviews.

 Machine learning can play a big role in churning out data from different social media platforms and then just providing an overall positive or negative feedback of the movies i.e. *it's thumbs up or down*.
 Machine learning can also help to classify a movie review in more than two categories like average, good, very good, bad etc. As a user, it will be really helpful to just know a very objective feedback or rating based on the reviews provided by other users.